libreswitch/ops/docs/bgp_cli.md

 ```

 ##### Description
-This command matches the portion of BGP routes defined by a percentage value.
+This command matches the portion of eBGP routes defined by a percentage value.

 ##### Authority
 Admin user.